59 Partner Agencies

 Provides individuals with disabilities life skills and marketable job training through horticulture therapy, vocational placement, and residential services to increase their independence and individual choices.

 Provides services and information to help people with disabilities attain and maintain personal independence.
+It provides fall-prevention programs, diabetes education, ADvantage case management as well as information and referral.

 Helps families prevent, prepare for and respond to emergencies, and provides community health education and training programs.